 (HMS), and are each treated as a single stock in New Zealand or Antarctic waters (HMS species are denoted by * in the first column of the summary table).
 QMS fishstocks not included in the Status of Stocks summary are those with nominal TAC

 .
 The information provided in this table is only intended to be a general summary.
 It is not intended to take the place of the Plenary reports.Species name:

 This is the date of the most recent quantitative stock assessment or evaluation.
 At or above target levels?

 , the associated fishing mortality, or appropriate surrogates or proxies for these metrics, or alternative reference points that will result in higher average biomass – see Maximum Sustainable Yield

-Below the soft limit?
-Below the hard limit?
-Overfishing?
-In 2013, for the fifth consecutive year, three additional indicators of stock and fishery status have been analysed.
+In 2015, for the sixth consecutive year, three additional indicators of stock and fishery status have been analysed.
 The three new indicators are defined in the Harvest Strategy Standard

 In April 2009, the Ministry's Stock Assessment Methods Working Group adopted a probabilistic scale for categorising the “At or above target levels”, "below the soft limit", "below the hard limit" and "overfishing" indicators (based on the scale developed by the Intergovernmental Panel on Climate Change (IPCC) in 2007).
 While these probability categories are best applied in situations where models give appropriate quantitative outputs, they can also be used subjectively, based on expert opinion, when such model outputs are not available, or are highly uncertain.